In the realm of Feng Shui, the flower most associated with the month of May is the beautiful blossoming magnolia!

 Looking for a quick, yet time-trusted springtime beauty cure that will not only add to your overall flair, but also lighten and brighten your face?
 Of course you are!

-May you now be the fairest of them all!
+you now be the fairest of them all!
+SHUI HEALTH

 As we approach another Mother's Day, this Feng Shui health tip is for women who hope to become mothers, but may be experiencing some fertility issues.
 Feng Shui, of course, goes hand in hand with fertility, since this is a modality that's all about bringing balance to body, mind, and spirit.